Department-of-IT-SGSITS/session-assignments-k2/README.md

 # Mini Dropbox: A Serverless File Storage Application on AWS

 A full-stack, cloud-native file storage application similar to Dropbox.
-This project allows users to sign up, log in, and securely upload, view, and download their files.
+This project allows users to sign up, log in, and securely upload, view, search, share, and manage their personal files.
 The entire backend is built on a serverless architecture using AWS Lambda, API Gateway, S3, DynamoDB, and Cognito.

 ## Features

-- **Secure User Authentication:** Full sign-up, email confirmation, and sign-in flow handled by Amazon Cognito.
+- **Secure User Authentication:** Full sign-up with name and email, account confirmation, and sign-in flow handled by Amazon Cognito.
+- **Personalized Experience:** Greets users by their name after login.
+- **File Tagging:** Users can add a custom "tag" or description to each file during upload for easy identification.
 - **Secure File Uploads:** Files are uploaded directly to a private S3 bucket using temporary, secure presigned URLs.
-The backend never processes the file's raw data.
-- **Secure File Downloads:** Files are downloaded via presigned URLs, ensuring the S3 bucket remains private.
+- **Secure File Downloads:** Files are downloaded via presigned URLs that force a download action in the browser.
-- **Dynamic File Listing:** File metadata is stored in DynamoDB and retrieved in real-time.
+- **File Deletion:** Users can securely delete their own files, which removes the object from S3 and its metadata from DynamoDB.
+- **File Renaming:** Users can update the tag of an existing file.
+The backend performs a secure, conditional update in DynamoDB to ensure ownership.
+- **Search Functionality:** A search bar allows users to find files by their tag or original filename.
+- **Shareable Links:** Users can generate a long-lived (7-day) shareable download link, which is automatically shortened using the TinyURL API.
-- **Server-Side Validation:** Enforces limits on file size and file type (images only) for security.
+- **Server-Side Validation:** Enforces limits on file size and allows a wide range of file types (images, PDFs, documents, videos).
+- **Polished UI/UX:** The frontend features a real-time upload progress bar and drag-and-drop support for a modern user experience.
 - **Infrastructure as Code (IaC):** The entire backend is defined and deployed using the Serverless Framework.
 - **Static Site Hosting:** The vanilla JavaScript frontend is hosted on S3 for high availability and scalability.